fbpx

 A driving factor of Mexico’s whale shark conservation success (and the fact that they keep coming back every year) is that swimming with whale sharks in La Paz is a highly regulated activity to protect both the animals and the snorkelers.
 If you’re already in the La Paz area, you can book a conservation-minded adventure with a local marine biologist on board to learn all about these magnificent spotted giants while you snorkel beside them.
 If you’re staying in the Los Cabos area, you can choose a full day tour with transportation to La Paz and combine snorkeling with the biggest fish in the world with a stop in the quaint town of Todos Santos.

-• A private snorkeling tour with Roger’s Glass Bottom Tours, where you’ll explore the famous Cabo San Lucas Bay, passing through well-known sites, such as Lovers Beach, Pelican Rock, the Pirate’s Cave, and the Pacific Window, while admiring the marine fauna of Baja California Sur.
-You’ll arrive at El Arco for a traditional tour of the arch, Cabo’s Famous landmark.
+Join a private or group snorkeling tour in Cabo San Lucas, where you’ll explore the famous Cabo San Lucas Bay, passing through well-known sites, such as Lovers Beach, Pelican Rock, the Pirate’s Cave, and the Pacific Window, while admiring the marine fauna of Baja California Sur.
+Some tours also take you to El Arco for a traditional tour of the arch, Cabo’s Famous landmark.

 Map of Best Snorkeling Near Cabo